 Then you have great demand for the next year or so.
 These include manufacturers of masks and sanitizers.
 Our friends in the facilities maintenance industry are very busy as different organizations try to re-open.
 Cleaning and sanitizing buildings seems to be an unending cycle.
 Similarly, COVID testing services have booming demand as have the COVID vaccine makers and manufacturers who can scale the vaccine.

-There are also a multitude of technological solutions and apps that try to keep track of individual Covid exposure and testing results.
+There are also a multitude of technological solutions and apps that try to keep track of individual Covid exposure, testing (Update December 2020 Vaccination )results.
 These give comfort to all kinds of organization from healthcare to education that are trying to minimize risk for all.
 Then there are numerous process changes which will endure after COVID.
 As an example, if you buy auto insurance you are encouraged to get your own printout of the insurance card that must be kept in your vehicle.

 Some parts of the economy that were given up for millennials are seeing an upsurge.
 Uber/Lyft is being partly replaced by car buying-just for perceived Covid safety.
 Similarly, millennials realize that working from home needs a decent home so home buying is up.
 Surprisingly manufactured food like cereal is up and cooking at home has picked up.
 Fintech and apps like Robinhood has given a boost to the younger investor.All these changes give hope to B2B suppliers who were experiencing negative sentiment from younger folks pre-Covid.

 Does your product/service hurt Covid coping in the short run?
 Then read on…